superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval.md

 ## Evaluating RAG

-In the process of scaling RAG from Proof-of-concept (POC) to production ((in ....add details here)), we learned many things.
+In the process of scaling RAG from Proof-of-concept (POC) to production, we learned many things.
 But chief among them was the **importance of evaluation in improving and optimizing our RAG system**.

 > If you can't quantify it, you can't improve it. - Peter Drucker